-In Little House in the Big Woods we learn about Laura’s doll, Susan- a homemade doll created from a corn cob.
-Homemade toys are always fun for kids so we decided to try it ourselves.
+In Little House in the Big Woods we learn about Susan, Laura’s homemade doll created from a corn cob.
+Homemade toys are always fun for kids, so we decided to try to create one ourselves.
 What a fun project for children who want to make their own toys the way Laura did!
 (This DIY is adapted from the My Little House Crafts Book and some adult assistance is needed.)

 While my daughter was excited to make a sweet doll like the one I’m sure Laura made, my two sons put their boyish twist on things and made corn cob superheroes.
 But then, Laura always seemed excited to try something adventurous, so maybe she would have been game for a superhero or two.
 Either way, doll or hero, the process is the same; and kids love to play with a toy that they have made themselves.